cajowils/httpserver/asgn4/README.md

 In order to clean everything up once the program ends, I had to destruct the thread pool in the signal handler.
 This signals all the threads to stop running with a broadcast signal, joins them, then frees them.
 It also frees the queues and destroys the locks and conditional variables.
 To make the threads exit successfully, I used a variable "running" in my thread handler to have the ability to stop the while() loop.

+## Changes for Assignment 4

+In assignment 4, our goal was to add atomicity to our server.
+This involved protecting reads and writes on the same file from overwriting one another.
+I had an idea involving a hashmap made up of queues originally, but I realized that it would have blocked every request after a write on the same URI until the write is finished, which is not a good idea for a server.

+### File Locks

+Instead, I chose to use flock() to provide some mutual exclusion when reading and writing to files.
+Whenever I want to read/write, I can flock() that file and copy the contents into a temporary file.
+This makes the server more efficient, as the critical region is smaller and other requests on that file can proceed without having to wait for one thread to finish.
+Otherwise, if I were to lock a file without using a temp, all other requests on the same URI would be blocked until that file is finished.

+### Atomicity & Optimization

+In order to efficiently implement atomicty, I wanted to have as small of a critical region as possible, as to avoid unnecessary waiting in the other threads.
+This is why the temp-file method is so effective for my implementation.
+It is able to caputure the file at one point in time, complete the modifications/readings, and then write the file all at once, after everything is completed.
+This avoids dependancy on things such as server speeds, connection latency, and eliminates a lot of data races from my program.

+### The Specifics

+Most of my changes were made in handle_connection.
+I ended up using a sneaky approach that minimzed changes to the system by tricking my program into thinking it was viewing or modifying the requested file, but it was only in control of the temporary file.
+I had to be more careful when opening files, as I learned when I discovered a bug that sometimes a file's content would be deleted if a PUT request to the same URI happened in the middle of the original one.
+I solved this by using opening the file normally with RDWR permissions, then calling ftruncate() once in the critical region to replace the contents of the file.

 ## Reflection

 Assignment 1 was a doozy.
 I've spent more time on this than any other project I've had to work on in the past.
 That being said, I found it to be incredibly insightful and rewarding.
 I took Dr. Quinn's advice and approached this with a mix between "Top-Down" and "Bottom-Up" modularity, and found success in this.
 I was able to explore the requirements of the task and put together the modules as I went.